Table of Contents

 - All metabolic reactions are catalysed.

-- Even simple processes like CO2 dissolving in water are catalysed.
+- Even simple processes like CO2 dissolving in water in a living system are catalysed.

 Metabolic Basis for Living